tq-systems/toolchain-tqmaxx/README.md

 See file COPYING and license texts under LICENSES.

+## Versioning

+Semantic versioning will be used for this project.

+Given a version number MAJOR.MINOR.PATCH, increment the:

+- MAJOR version for new dockerfiles
+- MINOR version for functional changes on existing dockerfiles / compose / logic
+- PATCH version for bugfixes on existing Dockerfiles (e.g. missing tools)
+- NO_INCREMENT for changes on docs, comments, formatting

+Additional labels for pre-release and build metadata are available as extensions to the MAJOR.MINOR.PATCH format.

 ## Prerequisites

 The documentation herein is written and tested using Ubuntu 18.04 / 20.04, but